-FREE hand paddle agitator at the top which mixes the crack filler in the kettle so it melts faster. $125 value – free!
+FREE hand paddle agitator at the top which mixes the crack filler in the kettle so it melts faster.
+This is a MUST when buying a 10 gallon melter applicator! $125 value – free!

 One man operation.
 Designed for commercial and residential use.
 (Propane bottle not incl.)

 The AK10 is designed to melt down rubber cubes of crackfiller and apply it in cracks at walking speed.